Find Grad Schools

 90% Women

 There are 176 schools in the United States where you can get your master's degree in occupational therapy.
-This degree is more popular with female students, and about 27% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 1.6% of occupational therapy graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 24% were from an underrepresented racial-ethnic group.
+Also, 1.2% of occupational therapy graduates were international students.

 Education Levels of Occupational Therapy Majors